papoita/lighthouse-web-notes/Week_17_React/interview_scheduler.md

 Create & Import a CSS / SCSS file holding the style of our component Write stories for Storybook to render our component in isolation Refactor the hardcoded content to use props & state

+# Prop drilling
+get data to lower parts of the React Component tree